 Rats are pests that can be particularly detrimental to homeowners.
 Between the damage they cause in and around homes and the diseases they carry that can be transmitted to humans, rats are extremely undesirable houseguests.

 Rats have proliferated throughout Quebec due to the decrease in street traffic caused by COVID-19.
-Our pest management technicians reported a significant increase in infestations during the lockdowns.
+Our pest management technicians have reported a significant increase in infestations since the lockdowns.

-If you encounter one or more of these pests in your house, you must act quickly to eliminate them.
+If you encounter a rat’s nest in your house, you must act quickly to eliminate the pests.
 In this article, our exterminators present useful tips for getting rid of rats in and around your home.

-Rats are particularly harmful for humans.
-In addition to carrying transmissible diseases, they can cause significant property damage.
-They make their presence known by gnawing electrical cables and creating fire hazards, deteriorating insulation, cracking pipes, etc.
+Rats are animals that can pose health risks for humans.
+In addition to carrying transmissible diseases, they can cause significant property damage by gnawing electrical cables and creating fire hazards, deteriorating insulation and cracking pipes.

 Rats prefer warm, humid environments.
 They tend to hide in attics, garden sheds and basements.
-If they find a place with food access and no predators to disturb them, they can multiply very quickly.
+If they find a place with food access and no predators to disturb them, they can multiply very quickly, which can cause a suspicious smell in your home.

 There are several practices you can implement to limit your risk of infestation.